 Every selection structure defines alternate paths through the source code.
 There are three important selection structures: an if structure, an if-else structure, and a multi-way branching structure.
 An if structure (sometimes called an if-then structure) defines an optional block of statements.
 An if-else structure (sometimes called an if-then-else structure) defines two different blocks of statements, only one of which will be executed.
 A multi-way branching structure defines several different blocks of statements, only one of which will be executed.
 Some programming languages have an explicit statement such as switch or case to create a multi-way branching structure.
-Jeroo's Java/C++/C#-style language has both an if structure and an if-else structure, and it supports a common technique for building a multi-way branching structure.
+Jeroo's VB.NET-style language has an if structure, an if-else structure, and a multi-way branching structure.